-Almost every staff member at Cleveland Clinic Lou Ruvo Center for Brain Health is involved in conducting clinical trials.
+Almost every staff member at Cleveland Clinic Lou Ruvo Center for Brain Health is involved in conducting clinical research.
 These trials generate the only type of data acceptable to the Food and Drug Administration (FDA) when it considers which treatments to approve for people with brain disorders.

 Neuroscience research does not occur in a vacuum.
 Our center takes part in multidisciplinary, multisite trials sponsored by multiple stakeholders, including pharmaceutical companies, biotechnology companies, and independent foundations and donors.

-- Lewy Body Dementia Association Research Center of Excellence
+- Lewy Body Dementia Association Research Center of Excellence.

-- Parkinson’s Foundation Center of Excellence
+- Parkinson’s Foundation Center of Excellence.

-- CurePSP Center of Care
+- CurePSP Center of Care.

 You can also help by supporting our impact at Cleveland Clinic Nevada.
 Research is very expensive and your donation, no matter the size, can help our center fulfill its mandate to investigate the next generation of drug therapies for brain disease.

-Participate in a Clinical Trial
+Participate in Clinical Research

-What are Clinical Trials?
+What are clinical trials?